Monday 23rd January 2017 saw Milton Keynes celebrate it’s 50th birthday!

 But why is it the case?
 Milton Keynes is hailed as an architectural marvel, an economic power-house that has seen the town creating jobs faster than anywhere in the UK for six consecutive years, boasting vast swatches of open public space, great entertainment facilities and recognised as a fantastic place for families.
 I’ve lived in MK all my life and love it, the first to jump to it’s defence when it unfairly gets a bit of stick.

-To celebrate Milton Keynes’ upcoming birthday – and, well, just to show some love for MK, as resident Milton Keynes bloggers – here are (just a few) of our thoughts on what makes Milton Keynes a great place to live and work.
+To celebrate Milton Keynes’ birthday – and, well, just to show some love for MK, as resident Milton Keynes bloggers – here are (just a few) of our thoughts on what makes Milton Keynes a great place to live and work.

 Food: Milton Keynes has an exploding artisan and gourmet local food scene